coveo-labs/web-scraper-helper/README.md

 ## Description

-This project started with a [Tampermonkey](https://tampermonkey.net/) script but was later converted to a Google Chrome extension.

-- Google Chrome extension

-  It is recommended to use the Chrome extension, as it offers the latest improvements and is simpler to use (see the Chrome extension [README](chrome_extension/README.md)).

-- Tampermonkey script

-  Use the Tampermonkey script only when you want to go back and customize the early version of the tool (see the Tampermonkey script [README](misc/Tampermonkey/README.md)).
+Information about the project is in the [README](chrome_extension/README.md).

+The [How-To Guide](docs/howto.md) is also useful.

 ## Contribution

+If you want to contribute:

 1. Fork the repo.
 1. Make desired changes in your fork.